ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-06-18-time-tracking-challenges-in-software-development-outsourcing.md

 - Cultural differences (which were covered in one of our [previous articles](http://www.issart.com/blog/what-challenges-do-software-development-companies-face-while-working-with-foreign-customers/));
 - Lack of face-to-face contact.

-Let’s talk about control in more depth.
+Let's talk about control in more depth.

 ### Control is essential